 Our success depends in part upon protecting our proprietary technology.
 Our efforts to protect our technology may be costly and unsuccessful.
 We rely on agreements with customers, employees and other third-parties as well as intellectual property laws worldwide to protect our proprietary technology.
 These agreements may be breached, and we may not have adequate remedies for any breach.
-Additionally, despite our measures to prevent piracy, other parties may attempt to illegally copy or use our products, which could result in lost revenue.
+Additionally, despite our measures to prevent piracy, other parties may attempt to illegally copy or use our products, which could result in lost revenue if their efforts are successful.
 Some foreign countries do not currently provide effective legal protection for intellectual property and our ability to prevent the unauthorized use of our products in those countries is therefore limited.
 Our trade secrets may also be stolen, otherwise become known, or be independently developed by competitors.

-We may need to commence litigation or other legal proceedings in order to:
+From time to time, we may need to commence litigation or other legal proceedings in order to: